oronymzy/tips/docs/glossry.md

 [^Booleandef-note1]: This definition is based on [Wikipedia's definition](https://en.wikipedia.org/wiki/Boolean_data_type).
 [^calculatedef1]: ["calculate | Definition of calculate in English by Oxford Dictionaries"](https://en.oxforddictionaries.com/definition/calculate). *Oxford Dictionaries | English*.
 Retrieved 2018-08-30.
 [^calculatedef-note1]: This definition is based on information from [the “Calculation” page on Wikipedia](https://en.wikipedia.org/wiki/Calculation).
+[^complacentdef-note1]: This definition is based on information from [Wiktionary's definition of “complacent”](https://en.wiktionary.org/wiki/complacent).
 [^conditionaldef-note1]: This definition is the same as [Wiktionary's definition](https://en.wiktionary.org/wiki/conditional).
 [^conditionalexpressiondef1]: Based on information from page 199 of “Starting Out with C++: From Control through Objects - Edition: 8th”, ISBN 978-0-13-4037325.
 [^conditionaloperatordef1]: Cogwheel. ["What is the difference between logical and conditional /operator/"](https://stackoverflow.com/questions/3154132/what-is-the-difference-between-logical-and-conditional-and-or-in-c). *Stack Overflow.* Retrieved 9 April 2015.